shang3301/planwise/README.md

-# PlanWise – AI-Powered Plan Generator
+# PlanWise - AI-Powered Plan Generator

-**PlanWise** is a responsive web app that helps users generate, visualize, and track personalized plans for any goal—studying, skill-building, exercise, or habit development.
+**PlanWise** is a responsive web app that helps users generate, visualize, and track personalized plans for any goal like studying, skill-building, exercise, or habit development.
 It combines AI-generated plans, interactive animations, and visually inspiring images to make planning fun and effective.

 ## Features